MeganWardBaranyay/rfr-LAfires-burnseverity/README.md

 - ECOSTRESS Collection 2 Level 3 and 4 products and orthorectified EMIT Level 2A Surface Reflectance were retrieved from the Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) (https://appeears.earthdatacloud.nasa.gov/).

-- Canopy Water Content was estimated using code available at the NASA VITALS repository ([nasa.github.io/VITALS/](https://nasa.github.io/VITALS/)).
+  - ECOSTRESS resampling and Canopy Water Content estimation was performed using code available at the NASA VITALS repository ([nasa.github.io/VITALS/](https://nasa.github.io/VITALS/)).

-- The Shuttle Radar Topography Mission (SRTM)-derived elevation, aspect, and slope was retrieved from OpenTopography (https://doi.org/10.5069/G9445JDF).
+- The Shuttle Radar Topography Mission (SRTM)-derived elevation, aspect, and slope were retrieved from OpenTopography (https://doi.org/10.5069/G9445JDF).

-- The NOAA Real-Time Mesoscale Analysis (RTMA) data productswere retrieved using Google Earth Engine (https://developers.google.com/earth-engine/datasets/catalog/NOAA_NWS_RTMA#bands).
+- The NOAA Real-Time Mesoscale Analysis (RTMA) data products were retrieved using Google Earth Engine (https://developers.google.com/earth-engine/datasets/catalog/NOAA_NWS_RTMA#bands).

 - Vapor pressure deficit (VPD) was retrieved from ClimateEngine.org (https://app.climateengine.org/climateEngine).

 - The National Land Cover Database (NLCD) product and Landsat 8 imagery for computing dNBR were retrieved from USGS EarthExplorer (https://earthexplorer.usgs.gov/).

 - Random forest regression modelling was performed with the scikit-learn RandomForestRegressor (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).

 *All data and code to run the model and produce figures are available in the "Data" folder.*